 On the surface, restaurant mission and vision statements are just a sentence or two about why a business exists.
-They can seem insignificant compared to the daily grind of attracting customers, serving great food, and growing your restaurant.
+They can seem insignificant compared to the daily grind of attracting customers, serving delicious food, and growing your restaurant.

-A mission statement shouldn’t be something you create on a whim.
+A restaurant mission statement shouldn’t be something you create on a whim.
 Instead, dedicate some time to thinking about why you are starting—or have already started—your restaurant.

 In this article, we’ll explain everything you need to know to create a mission and a vision statement for your restaurant, as well as show you 21 examples of them in action.

 Table of Contents

 - 1 What Is a Good Restaurant Mission Statement?

 - 2 Don’t Forget Your Vision Statement

 - 3 How Do You Write a Mission and Vision for a Restaurant?

 - 4 What Are Some Mission Statement Examples?

 - 5 What Are the Core Vision and Values of a Restaurant?